 Here is just a sample of some of the opportunities Georgetown University and the Washington DC area offer to our students.

-is an all-volunteer, student-run emergency ambulance service.
+is an all-volunteer, undergraduate student-run emergency ambulance service.
 Students may get trained as an EMT, participate in the EMS service, and take on leadership roles in the organization.

 is located right on the Georgetown campus and has numerous opportunities for students to volunteer in the Year Round program, as a Surgical Liaison or in other clinical departments, with the Arts and Humanities program, with Project Knitwell, or in the Capital Breast Care Center.
 Additionally, students experience bench to bedside clinical research and interact with patients through participation in clinical trial research.